sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 * providing the SCM and Project URLs to the source code and homepage of the library.

-*Note:* After creating you Sonatype account on JIRA, you can log in to the [Nexus Repository Manager][sonatype-nexus] using the same credentials, although this is not required in the guide, it can be helpful later to check on published artifacts.
+After creating your Sonatype account on JIRA, you can log in to the [Nexus Repository Manager][sonatype-nexus] using the same credentials, although this is not required in the guide, it can be helpful later to check on published artifacts.